TESTOSTERONE REPLACEMENT THERAPY

 Testosterone replacement therapy has been and remains controversial because of the possible side effects of its use and because the long-term effects of testosterone replacement are largely unknown.

-The goal of physician directed testosterone replacement therapy is to bring a man who has a low or borderline testosterone level into the middle of the normal therapeutic range.
+Physician directed testosterone replacement therapy attempts to bring a man's testosterone level into the middle of the normal therapeutic range.

 POSSIBLE SIDE EFFECTS OF TESTOSTERONE REPLACEMENT